ZIM Integrated Shipping Services Ltd. research snapshot

 Mean-reversion setup

-If ZIM pulls back toward the $19 to $22 area (near the 200-day and Fibonacci 38.2% retracement), evaluate whether the selloff is driven by rate weakness, merger headlines, or a broader shipping downturn before treating it as a reversion opportunity.
+If ZIM sells off on merger or rate headlines toward the $23.13 to $24.00 zone, evaluate whether the move is driven by the deal, rate weakness, or a broader shipping downturn before treating it as a reversion opportunity.

 Do not average down solely because P/B is below 1.0.
-Container shipping stocks can trade well below book value for extended periods during rate troughs.
+Container shipping stocks can trade well below book value for extended periods during rate troughs, and merger termination is a binary risk.

 Investment research summary